 Fields Description From Defines the origin of accessible packets.
 The possible values are: Any - Indicates ACL action will be on packets from any source.
 MAC Address - Indicates ACL action will be on packets from this MAC address.
-IPv4 Addresses - Indicates ACL action will be on packets from this IPv4 source address.
-To Defines the destination of accessible packets.
+IPv4 Addresses - Indicates ACL action will be on packets from this IPv4 source address. То Defines the destination of accessible packets.
 The possible values are: Any - Indicates ACL action will take placed for packets with any destination.
 MAC Address - Indicates ACL action will take place for packets to this MAC address only.
 IPv4 Addresses - Indicates ACL action will take place on packets to this IPv4 address.
 Service Type Defines the type of service.
 The possible values are: Any - Indicates ACL action will take place for packets of all service types.
 Ethertype - Specifies Ethertype packet filtering.
-ICMP All - Specifies an ICMP packets filtering IGMP - Specifies an IGMP packets filtering TCP ALL - Specifies an TCP packets filtering

-Fields Description TCP Source Port - Matches the packet to the TCP Source Port TCP Destination Port - Matches the packet to the TCP Destination Port UDPAll - Specifies a UDP Packets filtering.
+ICMP All - Specifies an ICMP packets filtering IGMP - Specifies an IGMP packets filtering TCP ALL - Specifies an TCP packets filtering TCP Source Port - Matches the packet to the TCP Source Port TCP Destination Port - Matches the packet to the TCP Destination Port UDPAll - Specifies a UDP Packets filtering.
 UDP Source Port - Matches the packet to the UDP Source Port UDP Destination Port - Matches the packet to the UDP Destination Port Action Defines the ACL forwarding action matching the rule criteria.
 The possible values are: Permit - Forwards packets if all other ACL criteria are met.
 Deny - Drops packets if all other ACL criteria is met.
 Rate Limiting - Rate limiting is activated if all other ACL criteria is met.
 Change 1p Priority - VPT (CoS) value is changed if all other ACL criteria is met.
 Replace DSCP - Reassigns a new DSCP value to the packet if all other ACL criteria are met.
 Ports Defines ports to be configured.
 An example of possible values is: 1:1, 1:4-6, and 2:6.
+Time Range Specifies whether the configured ACL is time-based.
+Range Name Selects the user-defined time range name to apply to the configured ACL.

-- 2. Define the From, To, Service Type, Action, and Ports fields. - 3.
+- Define the From, To, Service Type, Action, and Ports fields.
+To configure a time-based ACL, check the Time Range box and select the Range Name from the list. - 3.
 Click Apply .
 The ACLs are configured, and the device is updated.